Learning culture

 The data is indeed impressive and speaks for itself.
 But then, it’s a no-brainer that a fully supported L&D department actually improves your top line by enabling your sales staff to perform better and bring in more revenue.

 And that is just going by the numbers.
-What finance managers often don’t realize when making these budget cuts is the fact that your learning culture contributes so much more to your employees and customers by the value it enables you to create.
+What finance managers often don’t realise when making these budget cuts is the fact that good L&D contributes so much more to your employees and customers by the value it enables you to create.

-Regardless of which industry your company is part of, you will agree that your customers today are spoiled for choice.
-They don’t have to be loyal to you.
-Times like these dictate the need for a much more customer-centric approach, something that only training can help achieve.
+Regardless of which industry your company is part of, you will agree that your customers today are spoilt for choice.
+They don’t have to be wedded to you.
+Times like these dictate the need for a much more customer-centric approach, something that only training can help achieve, arguably.

 The objective of training is to enable employees to perform better.
-An effective learning culture will result in your employees knowing what to do and how to do it, and how their work fits into the big picture.
+An effective training program will result in your employees knowing what to do and how to do it, and how their work fits into the big picture.
 This understanding and knowledge help in making fewer mistakes and save valuable resources, be it time or money.

 A comprehensive survey, conducted by IBM, presents some valuable insights: